mjuan99/PuzzleSolver/README.md

 # Heuristic Model A* Puzzle Solver

-A machine learning–augmented puzzle solver that learns how to solve any* puzzle by training a heuristic function from the final state alone.
+A machine learning–augmented puzzle solver that learns how to solve any* puzzle by exploring the puzzle's state space knowing only the final state and the available movements.

 ---